GPlates/gplates-app/publishing/README.md

 1. Join the Apple Developer Program [here](https://developer.apple.com/enroll/)
    - See [Enrollment](https://developer.apple.com/support/enrollment/) for instructions
    - **⚠ Annual fee of 99 USD (149 AUD) ⚠**
-   - Apple ID: gplatesearthbyte@gmail.com and paid by Maria's credit card.
-Michael Chin knows the password and other details.
 2. [Add a new app](https://help.apple.com/app-store-connect/#/dev2cd126805) in [App Store Connect](https://appstoreconnect.apple.com/apps)

 ### For each release